-Section 139(3) of the Act states that jurisdictions should ensure compliance with any relevant inter-jurisdictional agreements that stipulate timeframes by which to bring disputes to IHPA.
+Section 139(3) of the Act states that jurisdictions should ensure compliance with any relevant intergovernmental agreements.

-In addition, where a jurisdiction has known about the circumstances giving rise to a dispute, and has delayed taking steps to resolve that dispute for an extended period, this may amount to failing to make reasonable efforts to resolve the dispute.
+In addition, where a jurisdiction has known about the circumstances giving rise to a dispute, and has delayed taking steps to resolve that dispute for an extended period, this may be considered as failing to make reasonable efforts to resolve the dispute.

-Neither the Act nor the Addendum prescribes timeframes by which IHPA must conduct investigations or prepare the draft and final assessment.
+Neither the Act nor the Addendum prescribes timeframes by which IHPA must conduct investigations or prepare the draft and final assessments.

-However, subject to the receipt of an application with the required supporting documents, IHPA will provide an assessment of the issues in contention to the health minister of the jurisdictions party to the dispute, within six months.
+However, subject to the receipt of an application with the required supporting documents, IHPA will provide an assessment of the issues in contention to the health minister of the jurisdictions party to the dispute within six months.